Investing

 2. Tax rules and reliefs can change: Your tax treatment depends on your personal circumstances and may change in the future.
 Also, whether the investment qualifies for BR will depend on the portfolio companies maintaining their qualifying status.
 HMRC will consider a claim for BR based on the facts when a claim is made, including the relevant legislation in place at the time.

 3. Shares could be more volatile and less liquid: Investments in AIM-listed and unquoted companies are likely to fall or rise in value more than shares listed on the main market of the London Stock Exchange.
 They may also be harder to sell.
+You may not be able to get your money back quickly.

 Key points